trueheart78/trueheart78.com/resume.md

 This consists of an AWS Lambda that I wrote in Go, and a web page on AWS S3 that interacted with it using an AWS API Gateway endpoint.
-They don't talk to each other anymore now that the showtime has passed, but I'm keeping it around for the next one.
+They don't talk to each other anymore now that the showtime has passed, but I'm keeping it around for the next one. :microphone:

 * Site: [timetotaylor.com][time-to-taylor]
 * API Endpoint: [time-to-taylor-endpoint][time-to-taylor-endpoint]
 * Site Source: [GitHub][time-to-taylor-html-source]
 * Lambda Source: [GitHub][time-to-taylor-go-source]

-### Alexa Alerter :rotating_light:
+### Go!
+Call Me (Maybe)! :rotating_light:

-A Ruby application with the Sinatra framework that receives a message from an Alexa skill (_"tell Josh I need them"_), and uses Twilio to both call and text me.
+Originally a Sinatra-based Ruby application called _Alexa Alerter_, I converted this into a Go-based binary that works with Twilio and can be uploaded to the AWS Lambda service, with environment variables controlling some of the features.
+It then can have an Alexa-based skill pointed towards it, enabling features like, "tell Josh I need him".

+* Go Source: [GitHub][go-call-me-maybe]
-* Source: [GitHub][alexa-alerter-source]
+* Ruby Source: [GitHub][alexa-alerter-source]

+### Go!
+Call Me Notifier :pager:

+Since I always have my watch or phone on vibrate when I'm working (and often charging at that time), I tend to miss an alert from the above *Alexa Alerter*.
+To fix that, I developed a Go program that subscribes to the remote Redis server, which then pings me on my MacOS desktop that my attention is needed.

+* Source: [GitHub][go-call-me-notifier]

-### Alexa Food Tracker (WIP) :spaghetti:
+### Alexa Food Tracker (WIP) :hamburger:

 A Ruby application with the Sinatra framework that will integrate with an Alexa skill to provide answers to questions like, "What do we have for snacks?", and "What do we have for dinner?".